lukeweston/SEGPlug/README.markdown

 Only use standard low-power XBee modules with this unit.
 The high-performance, relatively high power variants like the "XBee Pro" probably won't work.

-It would probably be possible to build a safe, optically-isolated plug-in serial cable interface for your computer if something like that was required... but at this point in time, no such device exists and plugging the unit into your computer (unless the mains is disconnected) is a big no-no.
+It would straightforward to design a safe, optically-isolated plug-in serial cable interface for your computer if something like that was required... but at this point in time, no such device exists and plugging the unit into your computer (unless the mains is disconnected) is a big no-no.

 The maximum power rating of the unit is 10 A at 240 VAC.
 Do not exceed this limit.